meiji163/meiji163.github.io/_posts/2021-04-23-context-tree-weighting.md

 * $P(x_1^n \mid T)$ is the probability of $x_1\dots x_n$ according to the PST $T$
 * $\Gamma_D(T)$ is the number of nodes of $T$ minus the number of leaves at depth $D$

 Well we certainly have a weighted sum of PST predictions, but what is this $\Gamma_D$?
 It is actually the length of the optimal [prefix code](https://en.wikipedia.org/wiki/Prefix_code) for the tree $T$, i.e. the number of bits needed to describe $T$.
 So we are weighting each PST by "how complex" it is in some sense.
-The original paper proves a sharp bound on the redundancy of CTW [1, Theorem 2].
+The original paper proves a sharp bound on the redundancy of CTW [[1, Theorem 2](#references)].

 ### Sidenote: Compression = AGI?
 Anyone into data compression probably knows about the [Hutter prize](http://prize.hutter1.net/), a cash prize for compressing the first GB of Wikipedia to smaller than the current record (116 MB).
-Hutter's slogan is "Compression = AGI" (artificial general intelligence), a provocative summary of his reinforcement learning agent "[AIXI](https://en.wikipedia.org/wiki/AIXI)".
-Roughly speaking, it solves the general reinforcement learning problem by weighing models of the (unknown) environment by both the expected reward _and_ a measure of the model's "compressability."
-In particular, the [Kolmogorov complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity) of the sequence of past observations and rewards.
-Although theoretically optimal it is pretty hard to compute, even with finite lookahead.
+Hutter's slogan is "Compression = AGI" (artificial general intelligence), a provocative summary of his reinforcement learning agent [AIXI](https://en.wikipedia.org/wiki/AIXI).
+Roughly speaking, it solves the general reinforcement learning problem by weighing models of the (unknown) environment by both the expected reward _and_ a measure of the model's compressability.
+In particular, the compressability is measured by the [Kolmogorov complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity) of the sequence of past observations and rewards.
+Although theoretically optimal, the AIXI action function is hard to compute, even with finite lookahead.

 What is so interesting about CTW is that equation (4) is exactly this mixture of models weighted by complexity (for a restricted set of models) _and_ it is efficient to compute.
-For this reason Veness et. al [5] used CTW in their AIXI approximation algorithm.
+For this reason Veness et. al [[5](#references)] used CTW in their AIXI approximation algorithm.
 Other mixture models have also become popular in data compression algorithms (You can for example run several probability models in parallel).

 ### CTW Extensions
 The binary CTW can be extended to non-binary alphabets by replacing $P^{s0}P^{s1}$ by a product over all children of $s$ in the recursive formula (3).
 However the straightforward method of making direct predictions hasn't had much empirical success, especially with large alphabets.
 In practice, CTW is good at making binary predictions, although it can still have non-binary contexts.
 How can we convert binary predictions to general symbol predictions?